 The box arrived unscathed and inside were several good-looking samples of Australis barramundi.
 The samples I recieved were individually vacuum sealed and well frozen, with plenty of life left in the ice packs.
 They were all larger than the package I bought at a local supermarket, the largest being a size that I imagine is made for restaurants.

 These bigger, meatier portions are much more in line with what I had hoped.
-I belive these fillets, both skin-on and skinless, were raised in their domestic facility here in Massachusetts.
 The composition of the fillets, including the prominent blood line, remind me a little of striped bass, while the skin looks a little like black sea bass.
 Once thawed you could tell that these samples were far better than my first experience.

 In my original review, I cooked barramundi using the pouch method.
 There are certain fish that I like to cook this way, but I have a feeling that for my tastes I would prefer barramundi grilled or pan seared.
 So for the first attempt at my second review, I chose two of the skin-on fillets.
 One should be big enough for my gluttonous appetite and the other will be more than enough for my wife.
 With luck my 7-year old will get curious and want to try some too.